-EXTRA -CURRICULAR ACTIVITIES
+EXTRA - CURRICULAR ACTIVITIES

 All girls are encouraged to attend a variety of clubs over the school year.
 The clubs on offer vary from term to term and year to year.
-These may include - Chess, Art, Russian, Sign Language, Gardening, various sports clubs, Music technology and Speech and Drama.
+These may include - Chess, Art, Sign Language, Gardening, various sports clubs, Logic Puzzles, Calligraphy and Speech and Drama.

-Sporting matches are played in a variety of sports against other schools and all girls in Form V and VI regularly represent the school in these.
+Sporting matches are played in a variety of sports against other schools and all girls in Form III to VI have the opportunity to represent the school in these.